A Structural Criterion for the Applicability of Algebraic Phase Theory: Structural Obstructions

 \emph{(3) Infinite-dimensional operator algebras without terminating defect.} Let $A$ be an infinite-dimensional algebra with commutator-defined defect operator $[x,y]=xy-yx$.
 Define a commutator filtration by

 If this filtration does not stabilise, i.e.

 then there exists no finite defect depth controlling commutator propagation.
 Any attempt to impose a bounded defect degree truncates intrinsic algebraic data and is therefore artificial.
-This violates the Finite Termination condition, so Algebraic Phase Theory is inapplicable.
+This violates the Finite Termination condition, so the resulting structure lies outside the finite-depth APT setting.

 \emph{(4) Metric-dependent variational or analytic frameworks.} Let $D$ be a variational or analytic system whose interaction structure depends on a choice of metric or analytic data.
 Then the induced phase pairing